gvwilson/sensibleadventures/coriandel/coriandel.md

 melon rind as bait.
 The gulper was empty.
 So was the first whirligig, but the second one---

-"Hello there," I said softly to the raccoon jawing on the trap's wicker bars.
+"Well, hello there," I said softly to the raccoon chewing at the trap's wicker bars.
 He was no more than a yearling, black and sandy gray with a white flash in the middle of his forehead.
 I checked the walls carefully.
 No sign of an ambush.
 Nothing stirring in the rafters.
 I reached for the trap.

-"Hello yourself," a tiny voice squeaked.
+"Hello yourself," said a voice behind me.
 I whirled around.
 Four beady eyes met mine.
 A fowling bow that might have been the twin of mine was pointed at my chest.
-The little rotters had been hiding under one of the piles of skins.
-They must have dragged the bow up during the night, though the Pilots alone know how they cocked it.
+The two raccoons wrestling with it had been hiding under one of the piles of skins.
+Pilots alone know how they cocked it.

 I let out a slow breath.
-Stay relaxed, that was the key.
 The quarrel in their bow wasn't big enough to kill me, but---I thought about the lady's molt on my own quarrel and let out another slow breath.

-"Now, don't mind us," one of them squeaked.
+"Oh, don't mind us," one of them said in a burr-edged northern accent.
 "Just carry on as you were.
 You *were* releasing him, weren't you?"

-"Of course," I lied.
+Releasing him?
+"Uh..."
+I started to lower my arms.
+"That's not the deal."

+"Nuh nuh."
+The raccoon patted the bow.
+"We're fairly short-sighted, you know.
+Best if you keep those up where we can see them."

 Damn the Gifted.
 And damn these two in particular.
-They were the nightmare and shame of every rat catcher on the east side of the city.
-They'd arrived from somewhere up north a couple of years before full of wild talk about Gifted rights and reparations owed.
+They were the nightmare and shame of every rat catcher in the city.
+They'd arrived a couple of years before full of wild talk about Gifted rights and reparations and six other kinds of madness.
 When the emir told them to move on, they went underground instead and started playing vigilante.

 A rat catcher I sometimes worked for when I couldn't find anything better was one of their first victims.
 He'd somehow come to own the gambling debts of a Gifted camel.
-She couldn't pay up, so my mate sold the debt on to some Bantangui to haul cotton.
+She couldn't pay up, so the catcher sold the debt on to some Bantangui who had cotton to haul.
 When the camel started squalling about how that was illegal, the Bantangui would make a slave of her as soon as they were out of the city, he took a cudgel to her to teach her some manners.

 Well, that very night, the raccoons left one of his own cross-splice traps in the night jar under his bed.
 He lived, but he never walked the same way afterward.
-The emir's guards didn't do more than take his name---he doesn't care much for slavers---but word got around pretty quickly in the profession that anyone who hurt one of the Gifted had better watch themselves.
+The emir's guards didn't do more than take his name---His Highness doesn't care much for slavers---but word got around pretty quickly that anyone who hurt one of the Gifted had better watch themselves.

+All of that flashed through my mind as I put my arms back up in the air.
+But...
+"Come on," I said as reasonably as I could under the circumstances.
+"You know how this works.
+I have to have *something* to show for my time or I'm going to be out of work."

+Whatever the raccoons might have said was cut off by a flat *thwack!*
-All of that flashed through my mind as I reached for the knot that held the whirligig closed, and then *thwack!* The quarrel hit the wall a handspan above my head.
+The quarrel hit the wall a handspan above my head.

 My guts just about let go.
-"Hey!"
+I ducked half a heartbeat too late.
+"What the hell what that for!?"

-"Sorry!" a little voice squeaked.
+"Sorry!" the raccoon squeaked.
 "My paw slipped."

-I turned and raised my own bow.
+The hell with this.
+I raised my own bow and aimed it.
 One of the raccoons had scampered away, but the second was still hunkered down on the skins.
-I aimed at her.
-"Huh.
-This little scrap of trouble must mean a lot to you."
+I lined up a shot on her flank.
+"This little scrap of trouble must mean a lot to you."

 Her tail twitched.
 "He does."

 "Why?
 Is he Gifted?"

-"No. But he's my son."
+"No. But he *is* my son."

 We stared at each other for a few heartbeats.
 Finally I sighed and lowered my bow.
 "Rot and salt.
 All right, hang on."
 I undid the knot